pwrignall/pogi-test/content/index.md

 ---
-layout: layouts/home.njk
+layout: layouts/base.njk
 ---

-# Not yet…
+# I edited this using Pages CMS